Free Money for College – Grants and Scholarships

 What to take away from all this?

-Being an informed consumer of higher education means understanding the ways to make college affordable for your family.
+Being an informed consumer of higher education means understanding how to make college affordable for your family.

 - Will you qualify for need-based aid?